-Police departments from time to time can set up DUI checkpoints where they stop and detain motorists shortly to establish if they are driving under the influence.
+Police departments from time to time can set up DUI checkpoints where they briefly stop and detain motorists to establish if they are driving under the influence.
 For this kind of check, police officers are not required to have probable cause to stop a motorist as expected in the regular DUI arrests.
 However, many guidelines exist that regulate how the checks are carried out and arrests made.
 If you are arrested for drunk driving at a DUI checkpoint, and you believe regulations were violated, you can successfully challenge the detention with the help of a DUI lawyer.
 If you have been charged in Santa Ana, Darwish Law can help with your defense if you are arrested at a DUI checkpoint.

 An Overview on DUI Checkpoints